front-line-tech/background-service-lib/README.md

 In order to build a reliable Binding Service, there are a few things you must do.
 Servicelib provides you with the tools you'll need:

 * Create an interface for your Service - with all the methods you expect any bound activities to call.
-* Subclass the appropriate abstract Service class, and implement all your Service interface methods.
+* Subclass the appropriate abstract Service class, and implement all your abstract Service methods.
-* Provide the AbstractBackgroundService with a basic configuration.
+* Provide the Service with a basic configuration.
 * Subclass the AbstractBootReceiver, and register it in your manifest file to receive the BOOT_COMPLETED intent.
 * Override the default Application class, and use it to start the Service when the Application starts.
 * Set this Application class as the android:name for your Application in the manifest file.
-* Build an Activity that subclasses AbstractServiceBoundAppCompatActivity, and implement the abstract methods for the permission-related events.
+* Build an Activity that subclasses AbstractServiceBoundAppCompatActivity or AbstractMessengerServiceBoundAppCompatActivity, and implement the various abstract methods provided.
 * Ensure that the required permissions specified in getRequiredPermissions in your activities and Service are also present in the manifest file.
 * Test!